 Part of a student‘s financial aid package from Heidelberg will include a student loan payable after graduation.
 Student loans are part of a student‘s self-help portion of their award.
-The two loan programs available to Heidelberg students are the Federal Perkins Loan and the William D. Ford Direct Loan Program with payment beginning after the student graduates or falls below 1/2 time status.
+The two loan programs available to Heidelberg students are the Federal Perkins Loan and the Federal Direct Loan Program with payment beginning after the student graduates or falls below 1/2 time status.
 Parents also have a loan program available to them to help meet the cost of higher education, the Direct PLUS Loan.

 Federal Perkins Loan